iobroker-community-adapters/ioBroker.info/docs/en/info.md

 Click on ![Link](img/link.png) to get directly to the official ioBroker page.

-The news is displayed without any problems when accessing ioBroker via IP or localhost: 8081.
+The news is displayed without any problems when accessing ioBroker via IP or localhost:8081.
 But if you use a hostname like meinhaus.de:8081, you have to get a free API key at Feednami.
 To register, click [here](https://toolkit.sekando.com/docs/en/setup/hostnames) and follow the instructions.

 ## Forum